richorama/level-geospatial/readme.md

 # How does it work?

 The data is indexed using a quad tree.
-When you index a point, it's quad key value is calculated to a depth of 22.
-When you search the database, the quad key is calculated for location, and then the radius is used to calculate an appropriate depth in the quad tree to search.
-Candidate keys are then tested using a simple distance calculation to work out if they are close enough to be included in the results.
+When you index a point, it's quad key is calculated to a depth of 22.

+When you search the database, the quad key is calculated for search location, the radius is used to calculate an appropriate depth in the quad tree to search to.

+Potential matches within those quads are then tested using a simple distance calculation to work out if they are close enough to be included in the results.

-The quad key notation used is the same for Bing Maps.
-The quad keys can be inserted into this URL, to retrieve a map tile for a given location:
+The quad key notation used is the same as Bing Maps.
+The quad keys can be inserted into this URL to retrieve a map tile for a given location:

 ```
 http://ak.dynamic.t1.tiles.virtualearth.net/comp/ch/{QUADKEY}?mkt=en-gb&it=G,VE,BX,L,LA&shading=hill&og=18&n=z